Marin Iorda: Early life

 When Iorda began writing for children, it was after being encouraged to do so by a more established author and illustrator, Victor Ion Popa.
 As he himself put it: "I first met Victor Ion Popa in the winter of 1919.
 From that first moment, he viewed me as his younger brother.
 He taught me lots of things; I worked side by side with him as he was rehearsing, designing sets or costumes, or trying on makeup."
 During the early months of 1922, Popa attracted his young acolyte into the "Salon of Humorists", which he had founded.
 Before it went down in 1928, the Salon was also frequented by artists such as Ion Valentin Anestin, Jacques Kapralik, Sigismund Maur, and Iosif Ross.
 Iorda recalls having accompanied Popa on commissions for drawing caricatures of politicians (usually done from live sittings); in 1925, the two of them worked together on a production of The Mandrake, by Niccolò Machiavelli, during which Popa allowed him full liberty to work on the set design, including for hand-painting the actual props.
-Dramatist Sarina Cassvan, who worked with both Popa and Iorda, recalls that the latter "cared not for the benefits of publicity", maintaining a low profile in Popa's shadow.
-This, she notes, led many to ignore his multilateral talents—the fact that "he knew everything, and he did everything too."
-She recalls that he went as far as to erect the props using "the most astounding materials", and that he once crafted a single shoe, just to prove to himself that he could.